Customizing node system configuration

 The kubelet and the container runtime use Linux kernel cgroups for resource management, such as limiting how much CPU or memory each container in a Pod can access.
 There are two versions of the cgroup subsystem in the kernel: cgroupv1 and cgroupv2.
 Kubernetes support for cgroupv2 was introduced as alpha in Kubernetes version 1.18, beta in 1.22, and GA in 1.25.
 For more details, refer to the Kubernetes cgroups v2 documentation.

 Node system configuration lets you customize the cgroup configuration of your node pools.
 You can use cgroupv1 or cgroupv2.
-GKE uses cgroupv2 for new node pools running version 1.26 and later, and cgroupv1 for versions earlier than 1.26.
+GKE uses cgroupv2 for new Standard node pools running version 1.26 and later, and cgroupv1 for versions earlier than 1.26.
+For node pools created with node auto-provisioning, the cgroup configuration depends on the initial cluster version, not the node pool version.

 You can use node system configuration to change the setting for a node pool to use cgroupv1 or cgroupv2 explicitly.
 Just upgrading an existing node pool to 1.26 doesn't change the setting to cgroupv2, as existing node pools created running a version earlier than 1.26—without a customized cgroup configuration—continue to use cgroupv1 unless you explicitly specify otherwise.